 The 1996 Republican Convention nominated Senator Bob Dole for President, and former pro quarterback (including for the hometown Chargers), former Congressman from Buffalo, and former Secretary of Housing & Urban Development Jack Kemp for Vice President.
 That Convention was at the San Diego Convention Center, at 111 W. Harbor Drive, across the railroad and Harbor Drive from the ballpark.
 And Dole had his 2nd and last debate with President Bill Clinton at the Shiley Theatre on the campus of the University of San Diego, about a 15-minute walk west of Torero Stadium and the Jenny Craig Pavilion.

 San Diego isn't known for its skyscrapers, not for their height (as is L.A.) nor for their style (as is San Francisco).
 The tallest building in town, and then just barely (2 others are within 3 feet of it) is One America Plaza, 500 feet even, at 600 West Broadway at Keltner Blvd. downtown.

+Queen of Swords, about a female version of Zorro, was set in colonial California in the 1810s, the years before Mexico's independence from Spain, and San Diego was said to be the nearest city to the show's fictional setting of Santa Helena.
 Fox tried to copy the success of their Wisconsin-based That '70s Show by setting That '80s Show in San Diego in 1984, the year the Padres first won the Pennant, but it bombed, worse than the Padres did in the World Series.